ExpressionEngine/ExpressionEngine-User-Guide/source/general/spam_protection.rst

 intermediary "redirect page" at your site first, before being sent to the target destination.

-The setting is located at: Admin > Security and Session Preferences > Apply Rank Denial to User-submitted Links?
+The setting is located at: :menuselection:`Admin --> Security and Privacy --> Security and Sessions`

 Secure Form Mode
 ----------------